-You must maintain the highest ethical and moral standards at Moody Theological Seminary in your quest for academic excellence.
+You must maintain the highest ethical and moral standards at Moody Bible Institute Online in your quest for academic excellence.
 Therefore, you commit not to cheat, steal, or claim credit for the ideas and words of others.
 You commit to respect the intellectual property of others and will always acknowledge the authorship of intellectual property in all forms.
-By participating in this course, you acknowledge you have read this syllabus and agree to abide by it.
+By participating in this course, you acknowledge that you have read this syllabus and agree to abide by it.